CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 **MSS**

-1. Actor requests to list tasks
-2. System shows a list of tasks
-3. Actor requests to delete a specific task in the list by its index
+1. Actor requests to delete a specific task in the list by its index
-4. System deletes the task.
+2. System deletes the task.
-5. System shows a feedback message (“Task `index` deleted”) and displays the updated list
-6. Use case ends.
+3. System shows a success feedback message to describe the task deleted and displays the updated list Use case ends.

 **Extensions**

-2a.
-The list is empty
+1a.
+The index given is invalid (e.g. it is a string or out of range)

+> 1a1.
+System shows an error message to inform the user of the incorrect format/index given
 > Use case ends

-3a.
-The given index is invalid

-> 3a1.
-System shows an error message (“Please select a task on the list with a valid index”) <br>
-> Use case resumes at step 2

 ### Use case 03 - Rename a task

 **MSS**

-1. Actor requests to list tasks
-2. System shows a list of tasks
-3. Actor requests to rename a specific task in the list by its index and also input the new task name
+1. Actor requests to rename a specific task in the list by its index and also input the new task name
-4. System updates the task
+2. System updates the task
-5. System shows a feedback message (“Task `index` updated”) and displays the updated list
-6. Use case ends.
+3. System shows a success feedback message to describe the task renamed and displays the updated list Use case ends.

 **Extensions**

+1a.
+The index given is invalid (e.g. it is a string or out of range)

+> 1a1.
+System shows an error message to inform the user of the incorrect format/index given
+> Use case ends

+1b.
+No task name is provided

+> 1b1.
+System shows an error message to inform the user of the incorrect format/missing name
+> Use case ends

 2a.
-The list is empty
+Renaming a task will result in a duplicate (will become exactly identical to another task)

+> 2a1.
+System shows an error message to inform user of potential duplicate <br>
 > Use case ends

-3a.
-The given index is invalid

-> 3a1.
-System shows an error message (“Please select a task on the list with a valid index”) <br>
-> Use case resumes at step 2

-3b.
-No task description is provided

-> 3b1.
-System shows an error message (“Please include a new task name”) <br>
-> Use case resumes at step 2

-3c.
-There is an existing task with the same description and details

-> 3c1.
-System shows an error message (“Please use a new task name”) <br>
-> Use case resumes at step 2

-### Use case 04 - Schedule a task’s start and end time and deadlines
+### Use case 04 - Schedule a task’s start and end time/deadline

 **MSS**